 - In particular, trustees are required to explain how they incentivise their appointed investment managers to align investment strategy with the trustees’ policies and to make investment decisions based on long-term performance.

-- All trustees will be required to produce an annual disclosure on their engagement and voting practices by 1 October 2021.
+- All trustees will be required to produce an annual disclosure on their engagement and voting practices from 1 October 2020.

 - DB schemes will have to publish their SIPs and annual engagement and voting reports on a publicly available website.
 This mirrors the public reporting requirements for DC schemes that apply from October 2019.

 Stewardship is the responsible allocation and oversight of investments by pension schemes, asset managers and insurers, to create sustainable value for beneficiaries and promote the long-term success of companies, the economy and society.

 SRDII encourages investors to adopt a more long-term focus in their investment strategies, not just considering social and environmental issues, but also being transparent about how they invest and approach their engagement as shareholders.